ankaAR/bestiario5e/_creatures/mage.md

 armor_class: "12 (15 with mage armor)"
 ---

-***Spellcasting.*** The mage is a 9th-level spellcaster.
+***Lanzamiento de conjuros.*** The mage is a 9th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 14, +6 to hit with spell attacks).
 The mage has the following wizard spells prepared:

-* Cantrips (at will): fire bolt, light, mage hand, prestidigitation
+* Trucos (a voluntad): fire bolt, light, mage hand, prestidigitation

 * 1st level (4 slots): detect magic, mage armor, magic missile, shield